 With a range of accommodation from backpacker hostels to five-star resorts, Hervey Bay is a popular holiday destination particularly for those on their way to Fraser Island or Lady Elliot Island.
 The town is a great place for water activities like fishing, sailing, swimming and kayaking.
 Take an eco-tour to see dolphins, turtles and other marine life – or go diving at Hervey Bay’s sheltered artificial reef, the largest man made reef in the Southern Hemisphere.

-Hervey Bay is an Urban Location area within the local government area of Fraser Coast in Queensland, it is located approximately 244kms from the capital Brisbane and extends over an area of 93.2 square kilometers.
+Hervey Bay is an Urban Location area within the local government area of Fraser Coast in Queensland, it is located approximately 244kms from the capital Brisbane and extends over an area of 93.2 square kilometres.
 Hervey Bay has a recorded population of 51563 residents and is within the Australian Eastern Standard Time zone Australia/Brisbane.

 If you are planning a visit to Hervey Bay we’ve put together some of the things you can see or do while you are here.
 These include, places to stay, tours and attractions, some upcoming events and places where you can grab a meal.
 Go ahead, try one of the buttons above.
 Every destination has something worth seeing so start exploring… If you know Hervey Bay and think we’ve missed something, let us know and we’ll share it here.